AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-folder-level.md

 **Use custom attribute**

 If you are using custom attribute, then it must be a valid DITA attribute supported by the DTD.
-If you want to use any attribute, which is not a standard DITA attribute, then perform the following additional steps depending on the services you are using:
+The following tabs provide instructions to use any attribute, which is not a standard DITA attribute based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]

->[!TAB Cloud service]
+>[!TAB Cloud Service]

 1. Add the custom attribute to the DTD file.
 For example, if your DTD file is commonElements.mod, then you need to locate this file in the DTD directory.
 The default path of the system DTD file is: